 Escape to the Corn Islands

 Big Corn and Little Corn are two isolated Caribbean atolls that were once a haven for pirates.
-Now Little Corn in particular is a pocket-sized paradise that ticks all the boxes – turquoise waters, palm-fringed white-sand beaches, stunning coral reefs and a relaxed vibe.
+Just off the Nicaraguan east coast, Little Corn, in particular, is a pocket-sized paradise that ticks all the boxes – turquoise waters, palm-fringed white-sand beaches, stunning coral reefs and a relaxed vibe.
 Go snorkelling, diving, horseback riding, or just swinging in a hammock.
 Get there by plane or boat from Bluefields.

 Learn Spanish in Granada

-This picture-perfect colonial city on the shore of Lake Nicaragua makes the ideal base for exploring.
-Stroll around its cobbled streets and visit its ancient churches, kayak around its tiny islands, dine in its upmarket restaurants and, if you have time to fit in around excursions, try some Spanish lessons at a non-profit school or look at volunteering opportunities.
+This picture-perfect, colonial city on the shore of Lake Nicaragua makes an ideal base for exploring.
+Stroll around its cobbled streets and visit its ancient churches, kayak around its tiny islands, dine in its upmarket restaurants and, if you have time to fit it in around excursions, try some Spanish lessons at a non-profit school or look at volunteering opportunities.

 Look out for jaguars in Indio Maíz

-For the ultimate jungle adventure, explore the dense forest of the Indio Maíz Biological Reserve in the far southeast, which has more species of birds, trees and insects than the whole of Europe.
+For the ultimate jungle adventure, explore the dense forest of the Indio Maíz Biological Reserve in the far southeast, home to more species of birds, trees and insects than the whole of Europe.
 Day hikes are run from nearby El Castillo or San Juan del Norte; go with an indigenous Rama Indian guide and, if you’re lucky, you might spot an elusive jaguar.